hnginterns/transfer/README.md

-# Laravel applications with Docker
+# Setting up with Docker
 This repo contains a Laravel Application setup to use Docker to create a development environment.

 This setup contains;